BrasaCR/brasa-business/README.md

 → ready_for_live: true when the number is in.

-Deploy

-Edit the HTML files and push to Cloudflare Pages the way you normally deploy this surface.
-No build step, no dependencies.

-Invariants — do not break these

 SINPE only.
 No Stripe, no Twilio, no processor.
 BRASA is never in the funds path.